appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/authentication/github-login.md

 ![Click to expand](</img/Github_Orgs.png>)

-2. Navigate to the **OAuth Apps** in the organization settings and click on **Register an Application** button to create a new OAuth app.
+2. Navigate to the *Developer Settigs> OAuth Apps* in the organization settings and click on **Register an Application** button to create a new OAuth app.

 ![Click to expand](</img/Github_Reg_App.png>)

-3. Configure the follwing  OAuth Credentials for a web application:
+3. Configure the following OAuth Credentials for a web application:

     1. **Homepage URL:** the domain on which you are hosting Appsmith with HTTPS **`(ex: https://app.appsmith.com)`**.